- Famous Supreme Court cases

 Here, we have shortlisted some of the most famous Supreme Court cases during this yearly term that you must know about.

 Since taking office in 2017, President Trump has been issuing executive orders at an alarming rate.
 With the 2020 elections looming, we’re wondering what his next order will be.
 What battles await our country over the next four years?
-We’ve compiled a list of five Supreme Court cases that could make their way to the top of the 2020 docket.

 We’ll look at these 5 cases and break down how they could affect your life – whether you’re a mom or dad trying to raise your kids, an activist fighting for healthcare access, or one of many advocates working to protect civil rights and liberties.